technomancer-101/docker-CrushFTP/README.md

 | `8080` | TCP | Yes | HTTP Port | `8080:8080`|
 | `9090` | TCP | Yes | HTTP Alt Port | `9090:9090`|

-* If you wish to run certain protocols on different ports you will need to change these to match the CrushFTP config
+* If you wish to run certain protocols on different ports you will need to change these to match the CrushFTP config.
+If you enable implicit or explicit FTPS those ports will also need to be opened.

 ## Environment Variables
 | Variable               | Description               | Default      |